gmph/gmph.github.io/colophon/index.md

 ## Rights

 All content in this blog and this domain &copy; 2015-16 Graham Macphee.
 All rights reserved.
 Quotes and references are used under fair-use.
-Rights statements for the open-source software used can be found with the individual code.
+Rights statements for the open-source software used can be found with each code block.
 Helvetica&reg; Neue &copy; Linotype.